theakash04/Buttons/README.md

 ## Usage

-Open the `button.html` file in your preferred web browser to see a collection of styled buttons.
-The associated styles are defined in the `style.css` file.
+Open the `index.html` file in your preferred web browser to see a collection of styled buttons with minimal animations.
+The associated styles and animations are defined in the `style.css` file.

 Feel free to customize and integrate these buttons into your own projects.
 Modify the HTML and CSS as needed for your design.